 Center for Global Citizenship, Suite 124M

 Richard B. Marks, Jr., Ed.D, (he/him) is the executive director of the Cross-Cultural Center for Global Citizenship at Saint Louis University.
-He is a graduate of Indiana University, Bloomington, Indiana, with both a bachelor's in African American Studies/sociology and a master's in higher education administration in student affairs.
+He is a graduate of Indiana University, Bloomington, with both a bachelor's in African American Studies/sociology and a master's in higher education administration in student affairs.
 He earned his doctorate in educational leadership from Rossier School of Education at the University of Southern California.
 Richard's dissertation "As the World Turns: Being Black and Gay on Campus in the 21st Century" explores factors contributing to the Black gay men at a predominately White institution (PWI) in southern California using the intersection of race, sexual identity and social capital-institutional agents.
 The themes emerged: self-identity, coming-out, racial & cultural dissonance, (toxic) masculinity, religion/spirituality, institutional support, and family affairs.

-Richard has worked in higher education for over 20 years.
+Marks has worked in higher education for over 20 years.
 He has worked in housing and residence life, student activities, Greek life, student conduct, and diversity education.
 He has facilitated and presented several topics, including race in higher education, LGBTQ, toxic masculinity, gender roles and expressions, Greek life, various diversity training, team building, leadership, intersectionality, and identity.
 In addition, he has been the keynote speaker for numerous events.
 More recently, that includes Chapman University's Black Graduation (2015), Youngstown State University Men of Color Conference (2020), and Midwest Association of Colleges and Universities Residence Halls (2019).

-Richard is a past chair of the Pan African Network in Association of College Personnel Association [ACPA], an active member of 100 Black Men of Metropolitan of Saint Louis, board member of YMCA – Monsanto in Saint Louis, past vice president/charter member of National Panhellenic Council of Orange County, and a lifetime member of Kappa Alpha Psi Fraternity, Inc. He is also the president of a diversity consulting company called RBM Diversity Consulting, LLC.
+Marks is a past chair of the Pan African Network in Association of College Personnel Association [ACPA], an active member of 100 Black Men of Metropolitan of St. Louis, board member of YMCA – Monsanto in Saint Louis, past vice president/charter member of National Panhellenic Council of Orange County, and a lifetime member of Kappa Alpha Psi Fraternity, Inc. He is also the president of a diversity consulting company called RBM Diversity Consulting, LLC.

 Job Description